Image-Guided SRT Compared to Mohs Surgery

 - Cannot have surgery because of other health problems

-- Have more than one skin cancers that need to be treated
+- Have more than one skin cancer that needs to be treated

 - Do not want the side effects of surgery (bleeding, scarring, pain, reconstructive surgery)